Just because you build it, doesn’t mean they’ll come.

-It’s not enough to deliver great customer service any more, you have to instead deliver and entire customer experience and a great experience at that.
+It’s not enough to deliver great customer service anymore, you have to deliver an entire customer experience – and a great experience at that.

 Customers want to feel good about working with you.

-Others are becoming more aware of the importance of creating customer value but aren’t sure what’s valuable to their customers.
+Your competitors are aware of the importance of creating customer

 By using data-driven personalization you’ll know how to create the value your customers crave.